JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 Earlier I mentioned that part of the impetus for creating a MATLAB parser was the extremely slow performance of the Pandas parser.
 I previously created a JSON parser where I tried really hard to get [good performance](https://jimhokanson.com/blog/2018/2018_08_Turtle_JSON_speed/).
 Here my goal was simply to get decent performance.
 This turned out to be pretty easy (or so I thought, see below).

 **The following was written before I had completely implemented my parser.
 I'm keeping it for now but I'll specify an additional issue that can be a HUGE time sink**

+** Note, I almost did not include the "Old Thoughts" section as it is a very dry read.
+You may want to skip it ....**

 ## Old Thoughts ##